 The Department for Correctional Services (DCS) research priorities were developed via an extensive internal consultation process and a review of recent literature on correctional issues.

 In line with South Australia’s Strategic Priorities and complemented by the department’s own Strategic Plan, the Research Agenda 2015-17 aims to significantly contribute in directing specific approaches for the management and rehabilitation of Correction’s prisoner and offender populations.
 It will, in turn, also contribute to the broader research community and through greater collaboration with partners - aid in identifying areas of research that can most benefit and build on existing evidence and correctional knowledge base.

 The department’s strategic planning and management cycle provides a driver and organising framework for prioritising DCS’s research priorities and is built around three key themes:

 - Th.3 Innovation, Leadership and Engagement

-DCS is currently reviewing the Research Agenda 2015-17 with the aim of releasing a revised research agenda in early 2018.
+DCS is currently reviewing the Research Agenda 2015-17 with the aim of releasing a revised research agenda.

 - Download: DCS Research Agenda.pdf (550.4 KB PDF)

 - Download: Research and Evaluation Framework.pdf (759.4 KB PDF)

 - Download: Research and Evaluation Management Committee TOR.pdf (448.1 KB PDF)

 - Download: REMC Information Package for Applicants (359.6 KB PDF)